Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Lock months](../../Assets/Screenshots/RetailSuiteAccounting/Book/LockMonths.png "[Lock months]")

   This window allows to select one or several months to be locked for postings.
 Locked months can also be unlocked and made available for postings again.
+For detailed information, see [Lock a period for postings](../Operation/08_LockPeriodBookings.md).

   - *[x] - [x] month*
   Click this drop-down list to select the appropriate option.
 The following options are available:

    - **Locked**
    Select this option to lock the month for postings.

-   > [Info] No further postings will be recorded in the selected month.
+No further postings will be recorded in the selected month.
 Any further postings will be recorded in the next available month.

    - **Bookable**
    Select this option to unlock a previously locked month.
 The selected month will be available for postings again.

   - [CANCEL]
   Click this button to cancel your selection.